Quentinrezzo/Final-Project-Formula1/project_report.md

 ## Conclusion
 This project applied machine learning techniques to predict Formula 1 race outcomes using historical performance data.
-After extensive data cleaning and feature engineering, the Random Forest model emerged as the most effective algorithm, achieving a validation accuracy of 79% and a ROC–AUC score of 0.84.
-It successfully predicted Grand Prix and Sprint outcomes across multiple targets (Top-10, Top-8 Top-3, and Win), demonstrating strong generalization and interpretability.
-The analysis revealed that team and circuit-level variables such as reliability, car performance, and circuit characteristics had greater influence on race outcomes than driver-only metrics, echoing real-world Formula 1 dynamics.
+After comparing several algorithms, Random Forest proved the most reliable overall.
+It successfully predicted Grand Prix and Sprint results across multiple targets (Top-10, Top-8 Top-3, and Win), demonstrating both strong generalization and interpretability.
+The analysis showed that team- and circuit-level variables had greater influence on outcomes than driver-only metrics, reflecting real-world Formula 1 dynamics.

+In response to the project’s central question from Section II.A (Problem), the results show that machine learning can predict Formula 1 outcomes from historical and contextual data, though these findings should be interpreted with some caution.

-For future work, expanding the dataset to include real-time variables like weather, tire wear, or pit strategies could further improve accuracy.
-Incorporating driver–team interactions and long-term performance trends may also enhance predictive depth.
-While Formula 1 results remain partly unpredictable, this project shows that machine learning can provide valuable, data-driven insights into performance trends and competitive balance in modern motorsport.
+Future work could include real-time variables such as weather, tire wear, and pit-stop strategy to improve accuracy.
+While Formula 1 will always retain an element of uncertainty, this project demonstrates that data-driven modeling can reveal valuable insights into performance trends and competitive balance in modern motorsport.

 # References